They met on a dating app. Then he robbed a bank on their first date and forced her to be the getaway driver

 The two had never met in person before that fateful day in 2016, she told police.
 So why would she think anything was wrong when he told her to pull over as they approached a bank?

-He got out of her car and left her there along for a few minutes.
+He got out of her car and left her there alone for a few minutes.
 Then, suddenly, he came running back, sweating with sunglasses, a hat, a gun and $1,000 cash in hand, the woman said.

 "F**king go," he told her.